firefly-cpp/sport-activities-features/README.md

 ---

-# sport-activities-features --- A minimalistic toolbox for extracting features from sport activity files written in Python
+# sport-activities-features --- A minimalistic toolbox for extracting features from sports activity files written in Python

 ---